kalte0/BMC-CS-151.github.io/policies.md

 The [Q-Center](https://www.brynmawr.edu/inside/offices-services/q-center) is a great resource as well.
 You can book an appointment [online](https://brynmawr.mywconline.net/).

-More acadmeic support, e.g. [peer mentors](https://www.brynmawr.edu/inside/offices-services/academic-support/academic-student-support-services/peer-mentors), [academic coaches](https://www.brynmawr.edu/inside/offices-services/academic-support/resources), and others, can be found at [https://www.brynmawr.edu/academicsupport/academic-and-student-support-services](https://www.brynmawr.edu/academicsupport/academic-and-student-support-services).
+More academic support, e.g. [peer mentors](https://www.brynmawr.edu/inside/offices-services/academic-support/academic-student-support-services/peer-mentors), [academic coaches](https://www.brynmawr.edu/inside/offices-services/academic-support/resources), and others, can be found at [https://www.brynmawr.edu/academicsupport/academic-and-student-support-services](https://www.brynmawr.edu/academicsupport/academic-and-student-support-services).
 Students are encouraged to reach out to the Director of Academic Support to explore effective learning, studying, test-taking, note-taking and time and stress management strategies that are essential to success in this course and college life.
 Students can schedule a meeting with the Director of Academic Support by visiting the Office of Academic Support website.

 ### Materials
 The main text is Data Structures and Algorithms by Goodrich, Tamassia and Goldwasser as the required text.

 ### Homework
 Homework assignments are a required part of the course.
-Homeworks will be released at the latest Tuesday evenings and will be due the following Monday evening.
+Homeworks will be released at the latest Sunday evenings and will be due the following Thursday evening.
 Each student must submit each homework independently, but you are encouraged to discuss problems with other students and course staff.

 #### Late days
-By default, we will not be accepting any late assignments.
-Because of the course's fast pace and weekly assignment schedule, it will be very easy to fall behindif you regularly submit assignments late.
+Homeworks may be submitted a maximum of two days late.
+After two days, the submission will be closed and assignments will no longer be accepted.
+For each day your assignment is late, 20 points will be deducted.
-However, emergencies and unforseen circumstances inevitably arise.
-If you are requesting an extension for an unforseen emergency, please email the professor.
+However, emergencies and unforeseen circumstances inevitably arise.
+If you are requesting an extension for an unforeseen emergency, please email the professor.
 Briefly state why you are requesting the extension and a proposed date for submitting the assignment.
 Poor planning or heavy work loads in other courses are not valid reasons for extensions.

 ### Labs
 There are weekly labs.
 Attending lab is part of your grade.
 The labs are designed to be a space where you will get more experience programming.
 Lab grade is based purely on effort.
 You are allowed to miss at-least one lab.
 Labs will not be recorded.